Last updated on May 29, 2022

 - How do I clean my dentures?

 - What do I do if my denture breaks?

 What types of dentures exist and what am I getting?

 There are different types of dentures.
 Partial dentures are, as the name suggests, not designed to replace all teeth, but only some missing teeth.
 They are usually connected to a gum-coloured plastic base, which may be also be attached to a metal framework for additional stability.
 In partial dentures, most metal parts are placed behind the teeth, so they are not visible, and visible clasps will look like little more than saliva bubbles to the casual viewer (remember: no one but you will be inspecting your teeth for signs of authenticity!)

 Full or complete dentures are designed to replace all the teeth, whether on the upper jaw, or the lower, or both.
 They are usually made of gum-colored acrylic base, the same as the gum-colored base in partial dentures.
 The teeth may be made of plastic or porcelain, though porcelain is very rare nowadays.
 Both kinds of teeth are very resilient.

 As to which kind of denture you might be getting, it depends on whether you are getting full extractions (whether on the upper or lower parts of your mouth) or partials.
 If you are in any doubt at all, please ask your dentist.
 That is the sort of basic question that they should be able to answer with ease.

 What are dentures made of?

-Acrylic (strictly poly-bis-guanine-methacrylate) is the pink or white coloured material which will be familiar to everyone who has seen a denture.
+Acrylic (strictly poly-bis-guanine-methacrylate) is a pink or white coloured material.
 Introduced shortly after WW2, it’s an excellent material for denture use.
-It’s aesthetic, can be made to fit very closely to the tissues, is generally kind to the tissues and is easy to work with.
+It’s aesthetic, can be made to fit very closely to the gum tissue, is generally kind to the gum tissue, and is easy to work with.

 False denture teeth made from acrylic can look very natural and when the denture is correctly processed.
 They are chemically bonded to the base structure and won’t “fall out” in use.